plenigo/plenigo.github.io/pages/plugins/sixcms/sixcms.md

 ### Usage

-If the user is not logged in, then he can simple login with the help of JavaScript interface from the plenigo system.
+If the user is not logged in, then he can simple login with the help of JavaScript interface from the Frisbii Media system.

 ```html
 <button onclick="%CMS_PLUGIN_PLENIGO::login(redirect="http://example.com/sixcms/detail.php/template/login")">Login</button>